jonisaac/binomial/README.md

 # binomial

-The goal of binomial is to easily gain insight on binomially distributed tasks by visual and anylitic tools.
+The goal of binomial is to easily gain insight on binomially distributed tasks by visual and analytic tools.

 ## Installation